-Transferring photos from iPhone to iPad is required in many situations, such as want to free up more space on the iPhone, view photos in a larger screen, or migrate photos from old iPhone to new iPad, etc. For whatever reason, you can find five possible methods to transfer photos from iPhone to iPad with or without iCloud.
+Transferring photos from iPhone to iPad is required in many situations, such as wanting to free up more space on the iPhone, viewing photos on a larger screen, migrating photos from an old iPhone to a new iPad, etc. For whatever reason, you can find five possible methods to transfer photos from iPhone to iPad with or without iCloud.

 Part 1.
 How to Transfer Photos from iPhone to iPad Without iCloud

 As we all know, iCloud only offers its users 5GB of storage for free.
 That means you have to buy more storage space if you have more than 5GB of photos to transfer.
 That's why many users don't like using iCloud.
 In that case, the following options give you the chance to transfer photos from iPhone to iPad without iCloud.

 EaseUS MobiMover Pro is a comprehensive and mature iOS data transfer program that enables users to transfer any data, including photos, between two iOS devices without iCloud.
 It supports various image formats, including JPG, BMP, ICON, TIFF, PNG, and GIF.
 You can either choose to back up photos to the computer or transfer them to your iPad with a few simple steps.
 Besides, this powerful tool offers you a chance to have a free upgrade video downloader, with which you can free download videos from any website to your iPhone.

 Step 1.
 Connect both of your iOS devices to your computer (Mac/PC).
 Launch EaseUS MobiMover, and choose "Phone to Phone" on the screen.
 Correctly set the source device and target device, and click the "Next" button to continue.

 Step 2.
 Check the category/categories you want to transfer from your iPhone to iPad or from iPad to iPhone.
 As you can see, in addition to photos, you can also copy videos, audios, contacts, messages, and more between your iPhone and iPad.